Geometry of Log-Concave Density Estimation: Geometric Combinatorics

 \begin{proof} We are claiming that $\mathcal{S}(X)$ is strictly convex and its recession cone is contained in the negative orthant $\RR^n_{\leq 0}$.
 The point $y^*$ represents the solution to the optimization problem

 The equivalence of (\ref{eq:ourproblem}) and (\ref{eq:constrained}) stems from the fact that the optimal solution $\hat f$ to the maximum likelihood problem (\ref{eq:ourproblem}) has the form $ f = f_{X, y}$ for some choice of $ y \in \RR^n$.
 This was proven in \cite{CSS} for unit weights $w = \frac{1}{n}(1,1,\ldots,1)$.
-The general case of positive rational weights $w_i$ can be reduced to the unit weight case by regarding $(X,w)$ as a multi-configuration.
-We extend this from rational weights to non-rational real weights by a continuity argument.
+The general case for positive weights $w\in\mathbb R^n$ follows analogously.
+To be precise, let $f$ be the maximum likelihood estimator for $(X,w)$, and let $y = \log(f(X))$ be the heights at the samples $X$.
+Then, the function $C \cdot f_{X,y}$, where $C\geq 1$ is the appropriate constant that makes the integral equal to $1$, gives a likelihood that is at least as large as $f$ does, with equality if and only if $f = f_{X,y}$.
+Thus, $f = f_{X,y}$.

 Let $N$ be the sample size, so that $N_i = Nw_i$ is a positive integer for $i=1,\ldots,n$.
 We think of $x_i$ as a sample point in $\RR^d$ that has been observed $N_i$ times.
 If $f$ is any probability density function on $\RR^d$, then the log-likelihood of the $N$ observations with respect to $f$ equals